LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_8.md

-# 👑 Génération 8 - Galar/Hisui
+# 👑 Generation 8 - Galar/Hisui

-### 📜 **Liste des invocations de la Première Génération**
+### 📜 **List of Generation VIII Summonsn**

 <p align="center">
-Les légendes de Galar racontent les exploits de héros oubliés et de puissants souverains.
-Dans les terres sauvages d'Hisui, d'anciennes créatures continuent également de faire parler d'elles.
+The legends of Galar tell of the exploits of forgotten heroes and powerful rulers.
+In the wild lands of Hisui, ancient creatures are also still spoken of.
 </p>

 ## ⚔️ Zacian